-Symptom Possible causes Solution Transceiver Power LED is off Insufficient power is being supplied to the transceiver Power supply cable or Verify the connection from the power supply to the transceiver and from the power supply to the AC power lines connector damaged If you are using a battery, check the battery voltage The transceiver requires an input voltage in the range of +9 to +28VDC.
-Use a voltmeter to verify the voltage across pins 1 and 2 on the 3-pin connector that plugs into the transceiver OR Output Overload! message OR There is a short in the cable or in the SeaQuest Water is present in the circuit Slip-ring is wired incorrectly Starting from the towfish end of the system, remove one component or cable at a time until the LED turns orange If the LED remains red with the deck leader disconnected from the transceiver then try cycling the power to the transceiver If the cable is determined to be the issue, then examine it for cuts or leaks and inspect the connectors for damage or shorts Towfish is drawing more current than the maximum specification If the SeaQuest is determined to be the issue, then inspect the connector.
-Also, ensure that the O-rings are intact on the sensor cables Using an ohmmeter, verify that none of the cables or connectors are shorted Transceiver Power LED is orange OR No towfish is connected Towfish power has been turned off by the transceiver Connect the towfish Make sure enough voltage is being supplied to the towfish Turn the towfish power back ON by sending the Ctrl+O command to the transceiver Towfish is drawing less current than the minimum specification No response from the towfish Error in the equipment setup or communication settings Make sure all cables are connected and the Power LED on the transceiver is green Make sure the baud rate and the communication protocol of the terminal software are set correctly Communication issues Insufficient voltage Damaged tow cable / jacket Damaged or leaking tow connector on the tow cable Poor wiring or grounding through slip-ring Check the voltage going to the SeaQuest Inspect all cables and connectors for damage or bent contacts Inspect the slip-ring connections Poor magnetic field readings External noise affecting the sensor(s) Power supply amplifiers are adding noise to the system Move the SeaQuest to a different location, away from metal or magnetic sources and try sampling again Ensure that the SeaQuest is far enough behind the vessel (at least 3 times the length of the vessel) Ensure SeaQuest is submerged and not affected by surface waves Avoid interferences such as radio waves, train tracks, on-board generators, metal hardware on the SeaQuest of tow cable within 5m of the SeaQuest Use a 24V DC battery instead of AC power to power the system Ensure the power supply is properly grounded to the vessel/sea ground
+Symptom Possible causes Solution Transceiver Power LED is off Insufficient power is being supplied to the transceiver Power supply cable or • Verify the connection from the power supply to the transceiver and from the power supply to the AC power lines connector damaged If you are using a battery, check the battery voltage • The transceiver requires an input voltage in the range of +9 to +28VDC.
+Use a voltmeter to verify the voltage across pins 1 and 2 on the 3-pin connector that plugs into the transceiver Transceiver Power LED is red • There is a short in the cable or in the SeaQuest Starting from the towfish end of the system, remove one company of a share to time until the LED turns or prove OR Water is present in the circuit component or cable at a time until the LED turns orangeIf the LED remains red with the deck leader disconnected from Output Overload! message • Slip-ring is wired incorrectly the transceiver then try cycling the power to the transceiverIf the cable is determined to be the issue, then examine it for OR cuts or leaks and inspect the connectors for damage or shorts Towfish is drawing more current than the maximum specification If the SeaQuest is determined to be the issue, then inspect the connector.
+Also, ensure that the O-rings are intact on the sensor cables specification • Using an ohmmeter, verify that none of the cables or connectors are shorted Transceiver Power LED is orange OR No towfish is connected Towfish power has been turned off by the transceiver Connect the towfish Make sure enough voltage is being supplied to the towfish Turn the towfish power back ON by sending the Ctrl+O command Towfish is drawing less current than the minimum specification to the transceiver No response from the towfish Error in the equipment setup or communication settings Make sure all cables are connected and the Power LED on the transceiver is green Make sure the baud rate and the communication protocol of the terminal software are set correctly Communication issues Insufficient voltage Damaged tow cable / jacket Damaged or leaking tow connector on the tow cable Poor wiring or grounding through slip-ring Check the voltage going to the SeaQuest Inspect all cables and connectors for damage or bent contacts Inspect the slip-ring connections Poor magnetic field readings External noise affecting the sensor(s) Power supply amplifiers are adding noise to the system Move the SeaQuest to a different location, away from metal or magnetic sources and try sampling again Ensure that the SeaQuest is far enough behind the vessel (at least 3 times the length of the vessel) Ensure SeaQuest is submerged and not affected by surface waves Avoid interferences such as radio waves, train tracks, on-board generators, metal hardware on the SeaQuest of tow cable within 5m of the SeaQuest Use a 24V DC battery instead of AC power to power the system Ensure the power supply is properly grounded to the vessel/sea ground